esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 and conditions for people who want to use the software.

-Be aware that you, as the developer of a given piece of software, may not be a copyright holder of the code you write.
-Usually, the copyright holder of the work is the employer (or hiring party) and not the author of the work.
+Be aware that you, as the developer of a given piece of software, may not be the copyright holder of the code you write.
+Often, the copyright holder of the work is the employer (or hiring party) and not the author of the work.

 ## Choose a license